garethjmsaunders/dsdm-project-management-standards/README.md

-# DSDM project management standards (work in progress)
+# DSDM project management standards

-Version 0.1.0
+Version 1.0.0
 Last updated: Sunday 5 August 2018

 The terms MUST, MUST NOT, SHOULD, SHOULD NOT, and MAY are used in this document with the meanings found in RFC 2119: Key words for use in RFCs to indicate requirement levels.